 Arrangements completed at Jerry Spears Funeral Home with Cremation, 2693 West Broad St.

-To send flowers to Jill's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jill S Eliot, please visit our floral store.